pysan3/neorg-templates/README.md

 ### Builtin Snippets

-I will not list all builtin snippets but some useful ones that however might need a bit of explanation.
-Please see [`default_snippets.lua`](./lua/neorg/modules/external/templates/default_snippets.lua) for the whole list.
+I will not list all builtin snippets but some useful ones that might need a bit of explanation.
+Please read [`default_snippets.lua`](./lua/neorg/modules/external/templates/default_snippets.lua) for the whole list.